All content © 2012-2017 ORIVeDA • All rights reserved.

 Oriveda PSP-50 was prepared in China using the original patented methods.
 Its properties are the properties of the original ratified PSP medicine, with the only real difference being a higher level of actives, the result of 21st century pharmaceutical techniques.

-In contrast with the Asian products ORIVeDA specifies the level of polypeptides plus the percentage of polysaccharides and the exact percentage of (1>3)(1>6)Beta-D-glucans: in our latest batch over 23% of the polysaccharides were Beta-D-glucans (with 100% bio-availability).
+In contrast with the Asian products ORIVeDA specifies the level of polypeptides plus the percentage of polysaccharides and the exact percentage of (1>3)(1>6)Beta-D-glucans: in our latest batch over 40% were bioactive Beta-D-glucans (with 100% bio-availability).

 The (1>4)(1>6)Beta-D-glucans (unique for Coriolus versicolor) cannot be listed because no standardized analytical procedure exists currently.